CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Passes capture methods of transforming the circuit, acting in place

 Each compiler pass inherits from the :py:class:`BasePass` class, capturing a method of transforming a :py:class:`Circuit`.
 The main functionality is built into the :py:meth:`BasePass.apply()` method, which applies the transformation to a :py:class:`Circuit` in-place.
-The :py:meth:`Backend.get_compiled_circuit()` method is a wrapper around the :py:meth:`BasePass.apply()` from the :py:class:`Backend` 's recommended pass sequence.
+The :py:meth:`Backend.get_compiled_circuit()` method is a wrapper around the :py:meth:`BasePass.apply()` from the :py:class:`Backend`'s recommended pass sequence .
 This chapter will explore these compiler passes, the different kinds of constraints they are used to solve and optimisations they apply, to help you identify which ones are appropriate for a given task.

 Predicates
 ----------